 How to do A/B Testing for Your Cold Emails

-A/B testing is an elaborate process that’s aimed at testing each element of your email like subject line, email body, call-to-action (CTA), and more, to figure out what works the best.
+A/B testing is an elaborate process to test each element of your email, like the subject line, email body, call-to-action (CTA), and more, to figure out what works the best.
 Based on these tests for every element, you’ll be able to find the best combination for your cold emails.

 So, let’s dive right into how you can do it.

 1. Setup a Champion and Challenger System

 If you’ve already been conducting cold email outreach for a while now, you may have an email that’s performed the best.
 You need to fix this email and all its elements as “champions” as they’ve given you the best results until now.

 Then, you need to pick up each element and come up with a few alternatives.
 Each of these would be a challenger that would “challenge” the champion.

 The idea is to test out each variant of the elements while keeping all the other elements constant.
 If it’s the challenger that outperforms the champion, it’ll become the champion.
 But if the champion performs better, you can move on to another challenger and conduct the same test again.

 Think of them as two gladiators (one reigning champion and the other, a challenger) battling it out for you to determine which one’s better.